 Using Social Media

-Social media is great for building up interest and awareness of your new product.
+Social media is great for building up interest and awareness of your new product, helping to drive product adoption when it ships.

 The best part is that you already have an audience that you built up to market your first product.
 This means your reach is already larger than if you’d only just started out.